Spizzy1/IzzyEngine/README.md

 Install "scons", instructions can be found [here](https://scons.org/doc/4.0.1/HTML/scons-user/ch01s02.html).
 If any issues arise, feel free to open an issue (Although this is not intended for commercial use and thus it is up to potential maintainers to fix).

+For windows you will need to install the mingw toolchain as specified [here](https://code.visualstudio.com/docs/cpp/config-mingw).

 Compiling the engine is as simple as running:
 ```
 scons